Köstebekgiller

-Köstebekgiller (English: The Mole family) is a Turkish live-action/computer animated children's television series that airs on the TRT Çocuk broadcast channel.
+Köstebekgiller is a Turkish live-action/animated children's television series that airs on the TRT Çocuk broadcast channel.

 Premise

 In the garden of a house in Istanbul lives a family of moles called the Köstelbeks.
 The family consisting of Dede the grandfather, Baba the father, Anne the mother, Boyo, Süslü and Bebi.
 One time, a human girl named Pelin first meets her neighbor Caner who is a naughty boy, he and Pelin don't get along from the first moment.
 Caner treats Pelin badly, so she wants to stay away from him.